-The company assigned four Atalantas to its airbase at Germinston in South Africa.
+The company assigned four Atalantas to its airbase at Germiston in South Africa.
 The other four were sent to India where they flew from Karachi to Calcutta, Rangoon and Singapore.

 A front line aircraft from 1939 to 1942, the Whitley played a significant role in the Royal Air Force’s bombing offensive.
 During the Battle of Britain, it attacked Berlin and bombed aircraft factories, munitions works and railway marshalling yards in Italy.
 The Whitley’s last operational flight against Germany was on May 30th, 1942 when it took part in the first 1,000 bomber raid.
 The target was Cologne, and for nearly ninety minutes over 3,000 tons of bombs rained down on the city.

 Between 1942 and 1949, John was at the cutting edge of aviation research working on the flying wing, an experimental tailless jet aircraft.
 Hoping these experiments would enable him to design an airliner, he constructed a two-seater tailless glider which flew successfully.
-Impressed by the glider’s performance the government allowed him to build two jet-powered flying wings.
-One crashed while being flown by a test pilot and the other was taken to the Royal Aircraft Establishment at Farnborough where it was used in tests which helped to develop the V Bomber force and Concorde.
+Impressed by the glider’s performance, the government allowed him to build two jet-powered flying wings.
+One crashed while on a test flight.
+The other was sent to the Royal Aircraft Establishment at Farnborough and used in tests which helped to develop the V Bomber force and Concorde.